-Cost of sales: During Q4 2022, the cost of sales decreased partially due to a lower depreciation charge and a decrease in production costs largely to deferred stripping costs related to the West Pit phase 3 which is expected to start extracting ore in 2023 when compared to previous quarters.
+Cost of sales: During Q4 2022, the cost of sales decreased partially due to a lower depreciation charge and a decrease in production costs largely to deferred stripping costs related to the West Pit phase 3 which is expected to start extracting ore in the second quarter of 2023 when compared to previous quarters.

-G&A expenses: Decrease during Q4 2022 is contributed to the reversed an accrual of \$0.5 million for non-executive staff.
+G&A expenses: Decrease during Q4 2022 is contributed to the reversal of an accrual of \$0.5 million for non-executive staff bonuses.